michaelbrusegard/Informatics-Project-1/workoutplanner/core/CORE.md

 The date is to see when the workout was created, the name is given in `Overview` to classify, and the list of exercises, are the exercises that shows up in the overview of plans.

-# Persistance
+# Persistence

 Our app has implemented persistence via the library Jackson.
 This library serializes Java objects to a JSON format, and deserializes JSON back to Java objects.
-Therefore are additional deserializers and serializers unnecessary for the app.
+That's why additional deserializers and serializers are unnecessary for the app.

 Because we have direct control over when and how the data is saved, the saving is explicit.
 Take the case where you save a workout.
 This runs the saveCurrentWorkout() function in User, which activates the persistence.
 This is the opposite of implicit saving, where data gets saved automatically.
-The presistence saves a list of workouts, making the document-metaphor work best.
+The persistence saves a list of workouts, making the document-metaphor work best.
 This is because you can look at the list of workouts as a document.
 This document is what gets serialized and deserialized, and makes the persistence simple by having only a list to save to and from.
 >>>>>>> workoutplanner/core/CORE.md